RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-encryption.md

 | ------------------------------------------------------------------------------------------------------------ |

-A request can be encrypted.
+A request can be encrypted in order to make its details private to selected stakeholders.
+In this guide, we won't explain how encryption is managed under the hood (see details on [github](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/transaction-manager/specs/encryption.md)).
+We will mention encryption or decryption with payers' and payee's keys, whereas it's not exactly how that happens.
+The comparison is good enough if you only need the encryption to work.

+The encryption is managed by the transaction layer, see more details on [TODO](/docs/guides/7-protocol/0-intro).

 To manipulate encrypted request you need a Decryption Provider, e.g:

-- Ethereum Private Key Decryption Provider, using directly the private keys (_this provider is not securely optimal, please consider creating your own, see below_)
+- Ethereum Private Key Decryption Provider (provided by Request for illustration), using directly the private keys. _This provider manipulates private keys in clear, which is not completely secure.
+Please consider creating your own, see below._
-- A Browser extension is under development
+- A more secure browser extension is under development

 You can also create your own decryption provider following the [specification](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/transaction-manager/specs/decryption-provider.md).
 Feel free to contact us for any help or any idea about it: **Join the Request Hub** [**here**](https://join.slack.com/t/requesthub/shared_invite/enQtMjkwNDQwMzUwMjI3LWNlYTlmODViMmE3MzY0MWFiMTUzYmNiMWEyZmNiNWZhMjM3MTEzN2JkZTMxN2FhN2NmODFkNmU5MDBmOTUwMjA)